LDAP connection

 If you face issues with non matching TLS versions between SSP and your

-LDAP server, you should try to modify TLS_CIPHER_SUITE
+LDAP server, you should try to modify TLS_CIPHER_SUITE to match

 the requirements of your server.
 For example: